samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then do an
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then do an
 > additional effort this week for a total of 6x2-minute Hard, RPE9 high-speed
-> surges still with 2 minutes of recovery after each; run 10min Easy, RPE 4 to
+> surges still with 2 minutes of recovery after each; run 10min Easy, RPE4 to
 > cool down for a total of 45 minutes of running.